Book – Get Out of Your Own way

 Nothing drives us crazier or makes us hate ourselves more than to realize we’ve been keeping ourselves from gaining love, success, and happiness.

-Get out of your own ways book shares 40 self-defeating behaviors and suggests ways to overcome them so we can lead the life we expect and deserve.
+Get Out of Your Own Ways book shares 40 self-defeating behaviors and suggests ways to overcome them to lead the life we expect and deserve.

-The author claims that reading this book and implementing the suggestions will help you become your own best friend than your worst enemy.
+The author claims that reading this book and implementing the suggestions will help you become your best friend rather than your worst enemy.

-I noticed myself nodding while reading many of the behavior and found suggestions helpful for overcoming the self-defeating behaviors.
+I noticed myself nodding while reading many behaviors and found suggestions helpful for overcoming the self-defeating behaviors.

 Here are a few Self-defeating Behaviors.

-- Many people confess to conflicts with parents, which invariably affect their relationships with spouses, offspring, colleagues, and friends.
+• Many people confess to conflicts with their parents, which invariably affect their relationships with spouses, offspring, colleagues, and friends.
 Some are angry because they feel deprived of parental approval or love.

-- If you keep chasing after what they can’t give, and if you make your sense of worth dependent on getting it, you will never feel worthwhile.
+• If you keep chasing after what they can’t give and make your sense of worth dependent on getting it, you will never feel worthwhile.

-- Usable Insight – If you want what you never got from your parent, become your own grandparent.
+• Usable Insight – If you want what you never got from your parent, become your grandparent.

 There are many quotes, and I like this one the most.